adimail/adimail.github.io/_posts/2024-06-17-scaling-frontend-applications.md

 ---

+Documentation is a subject that is highly underrated, for sure.
+But it is very crucial while working in teams.
+Its way more than just a formality.
+For me, I want the other developers reading my code to understand it better, which will save their time.
+Good documentation will also save a lot of effort while scaling an application.
+I always try to document my processes.
 I am still learning.
-Documentation is a subject that is highly underrated, for sure.